CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 srun python3 myprog.py <options>
 ```

+Mahti's `gpusmall` queue supports only single-GPU jobs.
+If you need multi-GPU or
+multi-node jobs, use the `gpumedium` queue.
+You can [read more about multi-GPU
+and multi-node jobs](#multi-gpu-and-multi-node-jobs) below.

 For more detailed information, see our page about [the available batch job
 partitions on CSC's